DevOFVictory/school-api/README.md

 # School API
 ## an open source API for [IServ](https://iserv.de) and [Units](https://www.untis.at) written in Java

+---
+# ⚠️ Outdated: This API is not fully compatible with the newest version of IServ anymore
+---

 ### This project can either be used as Java libary for accessing units and iserv data, or can be executed as HTTP web API and access data through json.

 #### Features: